abhiverse01/the-coders-handbook/Becoming an Expert Coder/L. Career Growth and Professional Development.md

 ### 12. Career Growth and Professional Development

 Career growth and professional development are essential for advancing in your field, achieving your goals, and staying competitive in the fast-paced world of technology.
-Whether you’re just starting out or are already established in your career, focusing on continuous improvement, networking, and personal branding can significantly enhance your prospects.
+Whether you’re just starting or are already established in your career, focusing on continuous improvement, networking, and personal branding can significantly enhance your prospects.

 #### Setting Career Goals and Planning